 Of the members first appointed to the Disciplinary Panel, one half shall be appointed for a term of 2 years and the remainder for a term of 3 years and all subsequent appointments of members to the Disciplinary Panel shall be for a term of 3 years.
 Notwithstanding the expiry of his or her term, a member of the Disciplinary Panel continues to be a member until he or she is re-appointed or his or her replacement is appointed.
 Persons appointed to the Disciplinary Panel may be reappointed.

-The Engineers and Geoscientists Disciplinary Panel is seeking to fill two positions to represent the public interest.
+The Engineers and Geoscientists Disciplinary Panel is seeking to fill four positions to represent the public interest.
 Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.